 - Researching and determining if the Project site is of adequate size, exposure, and contour to the proposed development, has adequate utilities, and not in an area of minority concentration.

-- Legislative Monitoring – RSG provides the County with frequent legislative updates regarding matters that may affect them.
-It is a common that we are asked to research or provide input on how legislative matters may impact the work the County does.
+RSG provides the County with frequent legislative updates regarding matters that may affect them.
+It is common that we are asked to research or provide input on how legislative matters may impact the work the County does.
+We most recently advised them on Opportunity Zones.

 - Reviewing and summarizing each project’s controlling agreement.